CodeDashie/v4/content/featured/AI Spline System/index.md

 tech:
   - Unity
   - C#
-text: 'The AI System that makes my second year group project feel alive for Skates Delivery.
-Later also merged with Jack Smith-Hokings AI system.'
+text: 'The AI System that makes my second year group project feel alive for <a href="https://valorkr.itch.io/skates-delivery">Skates Delivery</a>.
+Later also merged with <a href="https://jacksmithhocking.wordpress.com/2020/11/26/error-404/">Jack Smith-Hokings AI system</a>.'
 text2: 'In this code snippet all nodes that are close together are merged and set speed is priotitized to a non default value.
 After an action list is set order is gathered from a priority value if they are different.'
 ---